 - Ryan Richman is a celebrity hairstylist.
 He splits his time between New York, Los Angeles, and Nashville.

 Keep scrolling for 30 quick and easy hairstyling ideas that are perfect for summer—or any time of the year for that matter.

 When temperatures soar, keeping hair off of your neck is a must.
 Leigh-Ann Pinnock's Dutch braids will stay effortless and chic while keeping you cool.
 Vaccaro adds clean hair works best with braided styles.
 It helps hols the style longer and absorb all oil to hydrate your protective style.

 - "Before putting your hair up, make sure your hair hair clean and fully dry " says Vaccaro.

-- Separate hair into two, equal-sized sections.
-Beginning at the top of each section, Dutch braid hair until you reach the bottom, securing with an elastic.
+- Separate hair into three sections after design your cornrowsthe split into two pigtails, beginning Dutch braid the ends of your hair until you reach the bottom, securing with an elastic.

 - "Mix and match two different types of braids or keep it simple with one," suggests Vaccaro.
 "Plus, get two looks in one by keeping the braids in overnight for great texture come morning or as a protective style for your natural curls."